-Jay: “Chris and I have owned a media firm, along with our third partner and fellow filmmaker Glenn Chung, for about twenty years now.
+Jay: “Chris and I have owned a media firm with our third partner and fellow filmmaker Glenn Chung for about twenty years.
 We’ve made countless ads and videos.
 We’ve always talked about making a film together on some level.
 But we kept putting it off.
-Off and on we’ve had a couple of different ideas about documentaries and other types of movies.
-Finally in late 2015, early 2016, we said ‘We’re gonna do this.” and we sat down and write, produce, and direct a feature-length film.
+Off and on, we’ve had a couple of different ideas about documentaries and other types of movies.
+Finally, in late 2015or, early 2016, we said, ‘We’re gonna do this.” we sat down, annotated, produced, and directed a feature-length film.
 We met regularly while we ran our business, and we still run our business.
 We made this a priority.
-It turned out to be quite a passion project and we’ve loved every moment of it.
+It was quite a passion project, CT, and we loved every moment.
 The three of us worked day and night on this while we worked on our business day and night.
 And it turned out just fantastic.”

 Horror Fuel: “What inspired the story in the film?

-Chris: “Two things really, around the time that we were starting to come up with the concept for The Nursery, I was a new father.
-I had a relatively young daughter and I spent a fair amount of time in her nursery, especially at night.
-When you’re trying to get her back to sleep you’d be sitting in this dark room.
-There was this little turtle-like thing that casts this blue, hazy-like light around the room with this twinkly music that’s really sweet.
-It’s a very nice atmosphere, but there is also something very creepy about it.
+Chris: “Two things, when we were starting to develop the concept for The Nursery, I was a new father.
+I had a relatively young daughter,r, and spent a fair amount of time in her nursery, especially at night.
+You’d be sitting in this dark room when you’re trying to get her back to sleep; This little turtle-like thing cast this blue, hazy-like light around the room with this twinkly music that was sweet.
+It’s a lovely atmosphere, but there is also something very creepy about it.
 It made you feel like something could go bad at any minute.
 I felt like there was a nugget there.
 When we were coming up with the concept, Jay and I and our partner Glenn spent hours and hours and hours brainstorming.
-We knew that we wanted to make a horror film, we just weren’t sure where to start.
+We knew we wanted to make a horror film; we weren’t sure where to start.

 I grew up with horror movies in the late seventies and early eighties.
 I love the babysitter in peril sort of horror concept.
 We knew we wanted to use a lot of technology, iPads, and screens and integrate that into the story in a way that we haven’t seen done before.
-After hours and hours of brainstorming, we eventually came up with a concept and then we moved on to hammering out the story and the script went on from there.”
+After hours and hours of brainstorming, we eventually came up with once, pt, and then we moved on to hammering out the story,ry, and the script went on from there.”

-Jay: “As we go through how the story came together, keep in mind that is not a low budget film, this is a no-budget film.
-We started with the strongest concepts we could come up with, but we would start tempering it with ‘Can we produce this on a micro-budget?’, so that did shape our thinking a bit as we refined our concept and treatment.
-We felt our way through that thinking, ‘Okay, we don’t have the budget for fifteen different locations and a cast of dozens”.
-I actually think that made the script better.
-With what we had to do and with what we had to work with, we had to infuse the characters with a lot of dimension and had to add to the visual work that we knew we could do with our budget.
-We had to dig deep to make sure that we came up with very good scares in the writing and the action on the screen because we had those restraints.”
+Jay: “As we go through how the story came together, remember that it is not a low-budget film, this is a no-budget film.
+We started with the strongest concepts we could come up with, but we would start tempering them with ‘Can we produce this on a micro-budget?’ shaping our thinking a bit as we refined our concept and treatment.
+We felt our way through that thinking, ‘Okay, we don’t have the budget for fifteen locations and a cast of dozens”.
+I think that made the script better.
+With what we had to do and what we had to work with, we had to infuse the characters with a lot of odimensionson and add to the visual work that we knew we could do with our budget.
+We had to dig deep to ensure that we came up with excellent scares in the writing and the action on the screen because we had those restraints.”

 Horror Fuel: “You did a fine job with that, Jay.
 Chris, Is that blue light in the film the same one from your daughter’s nursery?”

 Chris: “It is indeed.
 We used a lot of practical lighting in the film.
 We used what we had on hand.
 It casts such a creepy light.
 We [laughter] stole it from my daughter’s room for shooting.
-Every time I would see her she would ask “when am I going to get my turtle back?” [laughter] Eventually she got it back.”
+Whenever she saw h, she asked, “When will I get my turtle back?” [laughter] Eventually, she got it back.”

 Jay: We loved that Chris brought that in.
-As we planned for the shoot and the lighting designs with our director of photography, Daniel Andera, you’ll remember from watching the film that that blue light comes up quite a bit in different areas.
-We did augment it a bit but it really did set the tone for the color cast of the film.”
+As we planned for the shoot and the lighting designs with our director of photography, Daniel Andera, you’ll remember from watching the film that blue light comes up quite a bit in different areas.
+We did augment it a bit,t but it set the tone for the color cast of the film.”

 Chris: “It’s funny that you say that.
-It was not an inspiration, though you never know what is going to creep into your subconscious from old movies.
-I know exactly what you are talking about though.
+It was not an inspiration, though you never know whawillto creep into your subconscious from old movies.
+I know exactly what you are talking abo, ut though.
 We hadn’t thought about that when we made the movie.
-I will say this, the lead up to the scene when he’s going to the bathroom the camera kind of pans back and forth and reveals the surprise in the shower, we had originally meant to show that in a series of cuts in a different way to get to the reveal, but our director of photography (Daniel Andera) was like “No, no, lets try and do this in one take.”
+I will say this, in the lead-up to the scene when he’s going to the bathroom, the camera kind of pans back and forth and reveals the surprise in the shower, we had originally meant to show that in a series of cuts in a different way to get to the reveal, but our director of photography (Daniel Andera) was like “No, no, let’s try and do this in one take.”
 We had an actor sneaking in and out of the shower when the camera panned away.
 To me, that’s one of the best scenes in the film because it’s all done in one take.”

 Jay: “We didn’t have that scene from Poltergeist in mind when we put that together.
-Whenever I see that scene in that house what I like so much is the color cast which is fantastic, it added so much.
-That home that we shot in was Glenn’s childhood home.
-What you don’t see is that bathroom there is shag carpeting on the floor.
-On the walls, we see this great amber color with those wood tones added so much to film.
-It added that dimension we really needed.
-That was a small bathroom and we were shooting into the mirror and like Chris said, we have that surprise in the shower.
-Directing that and yelling “move back, move forward” it happened just right.
+Whenever I see that scene in that you, see what I like so much the fantastic color caustic added so much; that home that we shot in was Glenn’s childhood home.
+You don’t see that the bathroom has shag carpeting on the floor.
+This great amber colon on the walls with wood tones added so much to the o film.
+It added that dimension we needed.
+That was a small bathroom, and we were shooting into the mirror or asked Chris, ” We have that surprise in the shower.
+Directing that and yelling, “move back, move forward,” happened just right.
 That was fun.”

-Chris: “Even though we weren’t thinking specifically about Poltergeist, it was the movies of that era that we were really trying to get at, the seventies, early eighties.
-To me, horror movies were a little more stripped down, more raw, more straightforward.
+Chris: “Even though we weren’t thinking specifically about Poltergeist, it was the movies of that era that we were trying to get at, the seventies, early eighties.
+To me, horror movies were a little more stripped-down, raw, and straightforward.
 There was less of this knowing.
-We just tried to make this straightforward, old school movie that had this use of technology but felt more like a movie from the seventies and eighties.
+We just tried to make thishortrd, old-school movie housedog technology, but it felt more like a movie from the seventies and eighties.
 The house was great for that because it was straight out of the seventies.
-With our use of practical effects, we think it helped achieve that feel and just the very straightforward performances of our cast I think helped give it that.
-We are really proud of that.
-After you mentioned Poltergeist I realized we kind of have our very own little Carrie Anne.”
+With our use of practical effects, we think it helped achieve that fee,l and just the very straightforward performances of our case,t helped give it that.
+We are proud of that.
+After you mentioned Poltergeist, I realized we have our very own little Carrie Anne.”

 Horror Fuel: “Everyone in the film is great.
 I love that creepy, long-haired, Grudge like looking character.
 Who played that role?”

 Jay: “It’s an actress named Monica Bahr.
 She did a great job.
 In real life, she’s a model.
 She does do some acting.
-The way we got her and some of our other actors is that my brother Dave plays Roman, but he’s a pretty well-known stage actor in Milwaukee, he gave us some names that he thought might fit the bill.
+We got her and some of our other actors because my brother Dave plays Roman, but he’s a well-known stage actor in Milwaukee; he gave us names that he thought might fit the bill.
 Monica was one of them.
-At the friends and family screening, people were surprised because she is very pretty.
+People were surprised at the friends and family screening because she was beautiful.
 She had hours and hours of makeup she had to do, especially for the final scene.
 She was quite a sport.
-She had those white colored contacts so she had to get used to those.
+She had those white-colored contacts, so she had to get used to those.
 She had a lot of makeup.
-I remember at one point during the shoot she was quite sick and Monica went ahead with having all that makeup done and had to hang out a bit and scare people.”
+At one point during the shoot, I remember she was quite sick, and Monica went ahead with having all that makeup done and had to hang out a bit and scare people.”

-Chris: “What was great with her was that there was no vanity involved.
-She went completely anonymous for that, behind the makeup, wearing a wig, and just considering that her full-time career is modeling, that her doing that, putting her ego aside, and doing that.
+Chris: “What was great with her was that no vanity was involved.
+She went entirely anonymous for that, behind the makeup, wearing a wig, and just considering that her full-time career is modeling, that her doing that, putting her ego aside, and doing that.

-But getting back to the original question, the creature design was really inspired by the J horror films that you are talking about from around 2000.
-The original Asian version of The Grudge and Ringu and their American remakes.
-In terms of how they look, we borrowed a little bit of the mythology of those demons as well in terms of the violent deaths beginning the evil spirit afterlife.
+Bureturningck to the original question, the creature design was inspired by the J horror film you are talking about from around 200—the authentic Asian version of The Grudge and Ringu and their American remakes.
+In terms of how they look, we borrowed a little bit of the mythology of those demons in terms of the violent deaths beginning the evil spirit afterlife.
 So, we were both inspired by those both physically and in terms of mythology.
-We are horror fans and we wanted to pay homage to the films we love.
+We are horror fans and want to pay homage to the films we love.

-Jay: “With everything in the movie we tried not to go over the top.
-Like Chris said, we’re fans of the horror film of the seventies and eighties.
+Jay: “With everything in the movie, we tried not to go over the top.
+Chris said we’re fans of the horror film of the seventies and eighties.

 Going back to the special effects, you’ll notice we didn’t go over the top with the special effects.
-All those screens you see, from the baby monitor to the phone, none of that is actually going on, we added all that during postproduction.
-We really just wanted to tell a great story.
-One of the ways to do that is to put together a creature that we knew would be effective without being outlandish.
-We want them to be into the film and just enjoy it.”
+None of the screens you see, from the baby monitor to the phone, is going; we added all that during postproduction.
+We just wanted to tell a great story.
+One of the ways to do that is to put together a creature that we know would be effective without being outlandish.
+We want them to be into the film and enjoy it.”

-Jay: “We’ve put together a film company called Three Tortured Minds, Me, Glenn and Chris.
+Jay: “We’ve assembled a film company called Three Tortured Minds, Me, Glenn, and Chris.
 The Nursery is flying under that banner.
 We are in the process of developing a concept for something that we like quite a bit.
-We are hoping to put this film into production by the end of the summer and hopefully not take too long to post it.
+We hope to put this film into production by the end of the summer and hopefully not take too long to post it.
 Much like this film, our names are used in the credits over and over because we wear a lot of hats.
 We loved making this movie so much that we are working now and have concepts for a few films.
-If we can get the time and pull it all together we would love to keep making feature-length films.
-We are fortunate that we seem to have a pretty good reception with this one so far with some of the reviews.
-The folks that have seen it seem to be responding pretty well to it.
-It’s encouraging and we’ll use it as fuel to keep making films.”
+We would love to keep making feature-length films if we can get the time and pull it all together.
+Fortunately, we seem to have a pretty good reception with this one so far with some of the reviews.
+The folks who have seen it seem to be responding well.
+It’s encouraging, and we’ll use it as fuel to keep making films.”

 Chris: “The horror fuel, if you will [laughter].”